Packaging projects with GPU code

 manylinux2014

-wheels for TensorFlow are 588 MB
+wheels for TensorFlow are 588 MB (wheels for 2.11.0

-PyTorch those are 890 MB (1.13.0
+are 890 MB (wheels for 1.13.0

-files).
-The problems around
+).
+The problems around and

-and causes of GPU wheel sizes were discussed in depth in
+causes of GPU wheel sizes were discussed in depth in this Packaging thread on

 So far we have only discussed individual projects containing GPU code.
 Those